govau/design-system-starter/README.md

 ## Install

-To get the Starter Kit to work download this repo and run `npm install` to install all dependencies.
+Download, clone, or fork this repository and run `npm install` to install all dependencies.

-After you got all dependencies installed run `npm run watch` to spin up a new local server and watch for changed on *.scss files.
+After you have all dependencies installed, run `npm run watch` to spin up a new local server and watch for changes on `*.scss` files.
 Changes will be injected into your browser so you don’t even need to refresh thanks to [Browser Sync](https://www.browsersync.io/).

 **[⬆ back to top](#contents)**